 Deposit and Registration payable ASAP to confirm your place on the course.

 All other fees can be paid in advance to receive the early bird discount or can be split across the course payable at least 30 days before the start of the course week.

-5% discount available if full fees paid by end February 2018.
+5% discount available if full fees paid 30 days before the course start.

 Click here for testimonials.